Supersonic-Sites/MEZStudiobeaute/content/en/laser-treatments.md

     desc: "#"
     id_select: true
   - type: faq_toggle
-    question: What is Soprano Ice laser hair removal?
+    question: What is Spirit Active 918 laser hair removal?
-    answer: '- The Complete Solution for Hair Removal<br><br>- The latest generation of the award-winning Soprano laser hair removal system, Soprano ICE, is used by advanced hair removal clinics and leading physicians around the world.<br><br> - The Soprano ICE platform represents a new era in laser hair removal technology and treatment methods.
+    answer: '- The Complete Solution for Hair Removal<br><br>- The latest generation of the award-winning laser hair removal system, Spirit Active 918, is used by advanced hair removal clinics and leading physicians around the world.<br><br> - The Soprano ICE platform represents a new era in laser hair removal technology and treatment methods.
 By incorporating multiple laser wavelengths and technologies, Soprano ICE allows you to treat the